How Much Does General Liability Insurance Cost in Massachusetts?

 Massachusetts's Winter Weather Severity

 Severe winter conditions including nor'easters, ice storms and freeze-thaw cycles create hazardous walking surfaces for customers and visitors.
 Winter months produce the highest volume of third-party slip-and-fall claims at retail stores, restaurants and commercial properties.
-Insurers price for this seasonal spike in premises liability risk, particularly affecting businesses with exterior walkways, parking lots or public-facing operations.
+Insurers price for this seasonal spike in premises liability risk, affecting businesses with exterior walkways, parking lots or public-facing operations.

 congress icon